rust-lang/unsafe-code-guidelines/reference/src/layout/arrays-and-slices.md

 and a pointer to its first element both point to the same memory address.

 The _alignment_ of array types is greater or equal to the alignment of its element type.
-If the element type is `repr(C)` the layout of the array is guaranteed to be the same as the layout of a C array with the same element type.
+If the element type is `repr(C)` the size and alignment of the array is guaranteed to be the same as the size and alignment of a C array with the same element type.

 > **Note**: the type of array arguments in C function signatures, e.g., `void
 > foo(T x[N])`, decays to a pointer.
 That is, these functions do not take arrays